bkase/slides/reader-and-weep-swift/slides.md

 !!!

-### But Singletons are different?

-No

-!!!

 ### The problems:

 * Tight _implicit_ coupling to core modules
-* Requires reflection-esque mocking to test
+* <!-- .element: class="fragment" data-fragment-index="1" --> Requires reflection-esque mocking to test (very hard in swift) <!-- .element: class="fragment" data-fragment-index="1" -->

 Note: Can't reason about code in small pieces, modularity good for software; You could easily forget a nested dependency and accidentally hit the network in unit tests